 Getting the right diagnosis is a key aspect of health care – it provides an explanation of a patient’s health problem and informs subsequent health care decisions.
 Inaccurate or delayed diagnoses persist throughout all settings of care and continue to harm an unacceptable number of patients.
 The National Academies of Sciences, Engineering, and Medicine have called for system-wide improvements in diagnosis excellence in health care.

 A consequential program to address this need developed by the National Academy of Medicine (NAM) in partnership with the Council of Medical Specialty Societies is the NAM Scholars in Diagnostic Excellence program, which is funded by the Gordon and Betty Moore Foundation with additional support from The John A. Hartford Foundation (JAHF).
-Michael Pulia, MD, PhD, assistant professor of emergency medicine and director of the Emergency Care for Infectious Diseases research program at the University of Wisconsin School of Medicine and Public Health, has been named an NAM Scholar in Diagnostic Excellence for 2022-2023.
+Dr. Michael Pulia, assistant professor of emergency medicine and director of the Emergency Care for Infectious Diseases research program, has been named an NAM Scholar in Diagnostic Excellence for 2022-2023.
 He is the inaugural JAHF-supported NAM Scholar with a focus on advancing diagnostic excellence and equity for older adults.

 This highly prestigious and collaborative opportunity is awarded to just 11 individuals across a diverse range of disciplines and professions who focus on diagnosis-related work.
 For the first time, this year’s cohort includes two emergency physicians.
 The experience aims to enhance scholars’ knowledge and skills in diagnostic quality and safety, and accelerate their career development in becoming national leaders in the field.